golang-migrate/migrate/README.md

 import "github.com/mattes/migrate/migrate"

-// use synchronous versions of migration functions ...
+// use synchronous versions of migration functions ... allErrors, ok := migrate.UpSync("driver://url", "./path")
-// means: run the migrations and return a slice of errors at the end errors, ok := migrate.UpSync("driver://url", "./path") if !ok {
+if !ok {
   fmt.Println("Oh no ...")
-  // do sth with error slice
+  // do sth with allErrors slice
 }

 // use the asynchronous version of migration functions ...